Hamilton is here: Here's everything to know about Disney Plus

-Disney Plus, the entertainment giant's online hub for streaming almost everything it produces, has been the unrivaled hit in the wave of new services launching in the last year.
-Disney Plus streams shows and movies from Disney's franchises, including Star Wars, Marvel and Pixar, and all the family-friendly movies and animation from Disney itself, plus new originals and programming it acquired by taking over Fox such as The Simpsons.
+Disney Plus, the entertainment giant's online hub for streaming almost everything it produces, has been an unrivaled hit among the wave of new services that launched in the last year.
+Disney Plus streams shows and movies from Disney franchises, including Star Wars, Marvel and Pixar, and all the family-friendly movies and animation from Disney itself.
+It also has new originals and programming it acquired by taking over Fox such as The Simpsons.

 It's the latest twist to Disney Plus during the coronavirus pandemic.
 As the coronavirus has shuttered cinemas and forced families to entertain themselves almost completely at home, Disney has been tweaking Disney Plus' role to bring them a string of surprise streaming releases at home, as its service takes on bigger and earlier involvement in its big-screen films' releases.